algosup/2022-2023-project-4-game-design-Team-4/Documents/Specifications/Technical.md

 #### Basic Enemy - The Thief

 - **Description**: The basic enemy is the most basic enemy in the game.
 There is nothing special about him.
-- **Attack Type**: The thief has *125 health points* and he deals *1 damage* if he reaches the vault.
+- **Attack Type**: The thief has *300 health points* and he deals *1 damage* if he reaches the vault.
 He moves 1 tile per second.

 ![An inspiration for the thief](https://wiki.teamfortress.com/w/images/thumb/6/69/Scout.png/375px-Scout.png)

 #### Fast Enemy - The Slayer

 - **Description**: The fast enemy is the fastest enemy in the game.
 He is very fast and he can be hard to kill.
-- **Attack Type**: The slayer has *75 health points* and he deals *2 damage* if he reaches the vault.
+- **Attack Type**: The slayer has *100 health points* and he deals *2 damage* if he reaches the vault.
 He is the fastest enemy in the game, he can move 2 tiles per second.

 ![An inspiration for the slayer](https://static.wikia.nocookie.net/assassinscreed/images/e/e8/Ezio-full.png/revision/latest?cb=20221211122412&path-prefix=fr)

 #### Tank Enemy - The Warrior

 - **Description**: The tank enemy is the tankiest enemy in the game.
 He is very hard to kill, but, he is also very slow to equilibrate the game.
-- **Attack Type**: The warrior has *250 health points* and he deals *3 damage* if he reaches the vault.
+- **Attack Type**: The warrior has *500 health points* and he deals *3 damage* if he reaches the vault.
 He is the slowest enemy in the game, he can move 0.5 tiles per second.

 ![An inspiration for the warrior](https://wiki.teamfortress.com/w/images/thumb/a/a0/Community_Heavy_Strategy_Header.png/300px-Community_Heavy_Strategy_Header.png)

+#### Note

+After each wave, the enneemies will get stronger.
+Their HP will increase by 20%.

 ### 6.3.
 Stages Types